Special Agent

 Special Agent Walter Gilbert and Special Agent John Wilson were shot and killed while attempting to arrest a man during an undercover operation in Fort Wayne.

-The agents had arranged with the man to meet at a bridge for the delivery of liquor.
+The agents had arranged to meet the man at Stellhorn Bridge for the delivery of liquor.

 When the man arrived he suspected he was being setup and opened fire, striking Agent Wilson four times, killing him instantly.
 Agent Gilbert was struck once in the back and died from the wounds he suffered at Lutheran Hospital later that evening.